filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 ### Actor changes

 - Add two new proof types to the list of proof types that can be used when submitting a new sector
-    - `RegisteredSealProof_NIStackedDrg32GiBV1`
+    - `StackedDrg32GiBV1_1_Feat_NiPoRep`
-    - `RegisteredSealProof_NIStackedDrg64GiBV1`
+    - `StackedDrg64GiBV1_1_Feat_NiPoRep`
-- Introduce a new method `ProveCommitSectorsNI` (method 36), which performs a non-interactive proof for CC sectors, without the need for a preceding PreCommitSector.
-Note that there is no piece or deal information; sectors are constrained to commit to “zero” data.
-We can use the same return type as `ProveCommitAggregate`.
+- Introduce a new method `ProveCommitSectorsNI` (method 36), which performs a non-interactive proof for CC sectors, without a preceding PreCommitSector message (ie, this method rejects sectors that were already pre-committed.
+Such sectors must be activated with one of the existing ProveCommit methods).
+The method can be used with seal proofs or aggregate proof (but only one option can be chosen per call); the return type is the same  as `ProveCommitAggregate`.

   ```go
   // Note no UnsealedCID because it must be "zero" data.
   struct SectorNIActivationInfo {